motion-333/motion2/README.md

   specific folder.
 Layout information is stored in `layouts/<folder>.json` and loaded when the folder is selected in the interface.

+- `builder.html` offers a drag-and-drop layout builder.
+Select a folder, drag files onto the grid and click **Save** to download the layout JSON which you can place in the `layouts/` directory.

 ## Usage

 Add or remove folders inside `static/pf/` manually and run: